Financial-Times/dotcom-page-kit/packages/dotcom-page-kit-cli/README.md

 # @financial-times/dotcom-page-kit-cli

-This Page Kit CLI provides a suite of actions to assemble modern Web projects.
+The Page Kit CLI provides a suite of actions to assemble modern Web projects.
 The CLI can be extended via plugins to provide additional functionality.

 ## Getting started